bjarneo/stonk-terminal/README.md

-Real bad code base writte in GO as a learning project
+Real bad code base written in GO as a learning project

 build/ has the cli for darwin and linux.